ashutoshmjain/gita/src/mathuraChap01.md

 **And more importantly, to save humanity from the loss of the knowledge locked in `Bramhrishi's` mind, for there was no written text.**

-The fate - `Prarbdha` -  had thrown him a new challenge - expand humans' window of history !
+The fate - `Prarbdha` -  had thrown him a new challenge - expand humans' cognitive context -  history !

 ## 1.1
 ---